Tmarkou99/Project-Supply-chain-analysis/README.md

 9.  **Shipping carrier analysis**: You could use the Shipping carriers, Shipping times, and Shipping costs variables to analyze the performance of your shipping carriers, identify opportunities to reduce shipping costs, and optimize your shipping processes. `done`

-10. Product analysis: You could analyze the SKU, Price, Revenue generated, and Customer demographics variables to identify your top-selling products, optimize your product mix, and develop new products that target specific customer segments.
+10. Product analysis: You could analyze the Price, Revenue generated, and Customer demographics variables to identify your top-selling products, optimize your product mix, and develop new products that target specific customer segments.

 11. **Cost analysis**: You could use the Price, Shipping costs, Manufacturing costs, and Costs variables to perform a comprehensive cost analysis of your supply chain, identify opportunities to reduce costs, and improve your bottom line. `done`